KaunainKarmali/plan-it-2.0/README.md

 ### Key features

 The following key features exist:
-* Create, edit, and delete multiple tasks with deadlines
+* Create multiple projects, lists and tasks with deadlines
 * Track time spent on each task
+* Tracks and saves user progress without requiring a user to sign-in or log-in

 ### Project status

 While this project is functional, it is a re-factored version of the original planIt (version 1) app, and I am working on migrating additional key functionalities.
 Therefore, this project is currently in development.

 Currently working on the following features:
-* Shifting away from firebase and migrating the backend functionality from version 1.0
-* Migrating the functionality for each user to have a personal task board
+* Migrating the ability to edit and delete tasks
-* Migrating the functionality to create multiple projects
+* Adding the ability to edit and delete projects and lists
-* Improving site responsiveness
+* Building a dashboard for users to oversee their progress

 ## Getting started